A £1 billion (approximately $1.5 billion) project to build a lasting Olympic legacy across the UK is hunting for communications help.

-Sport England is building a roster of PR and sponsorship agencies to encourage the public to engage with grassroots sport over the next four years.
+Sport England is building a roster of PR and sponsorship agencies to encourage the public to engage with grassroots sports in the next four years.

-The procurement process comes after both David Cameron and Boris Johnson were forced to defend post-Olympic legacy activity, claiming that ‘this legacy hasn’t stalled’ in an article ?for the London Evening Standard.
+The procurement process comes after both UK Prime Minister David Cameron and London Mayor Boris Johnson were forced to defend post-Olympic legacy activity, claiming that “this legacy hasn't stalled” in an article for the London Evening Standard.

-The National Lottery and the Exchequer awarded £1bn of funding to the body in January 2012 to launch a five-year youth and community strategy.
+The National Lottery and the Exchequer awarded £1 billion of funding to the body in January 2012 to launch a five-year youth and community strategy.

-Running until 2017, when London hosts the World Athletics Championships, the funding spans four areas of work: a £450m investment for National Governing Bodies of sport; funding for facilities; local investment; and extra-curricular sports activity around schools.
+Running until 2017, when London hosts the World Athletics Championships, the funding spans four areas of work: investment for National Governing Bodies of sports; funding for facilities; local investment; and extracurricular sports activity around schools.

-Sport England has sent out a PPQ document to agencies that maps out plans to boost consumer interest in mid-sized sports within their local communities.
+Sport England has sent out a document to agencies that maps out plans to boost consumer interest in mid-sized sports within local communities.

-Sport England’s director of business and partnerships Tanya Joseph is leading the process.
+Sport England director of business and partnerships Tanya Joseph is leading the process.

-She told PRWeek that the document comprises two lots: one handling PR and one for sponsorship and partnership, recognising that some agencies will be able to deliver on both fronts.
+She told PRWeek UK that the document comprises two lots: one handling PR and one for sponsorship and partnership, recognizing that some agencies will be able to deliver on both fronts.

-Agencies will be expected to work with individual sporting bodies to promote their programmes in local areas.
+Agencies will be expected to work with individual sporting bodies to promote their programs in local areas.